scripting/feedlandSupport/README.md

 Utilities for people who work with feeds.

 * <a href="https://github.com/scripting/subscriptionListCleanup">subscriptionListCleanup</a>-- a Node app that reads an OPML subscription list, and loops over the feeds and only passes on the ones that are reachable and parseable.

-### Questions, support

-If you have a support issue, something that isn't working properly, or you have a question about how the product works, <a href="https://github.com/scripting/feedlandSupport/issues">post an issue</a> here.
-You can also use the Slack group for the same purpose.

-If you're using FeedLand seriously, you might want to Watch this repo, to be in the flow of support questions and product updates.

-When reporting a problem, be sure it is reproducible, say what you did, expected to happen and what actually happened.
-Screen shots can be helpful, and please look in the JavaScript console in the browser to see if there are any error messages.
-That's how the software helps us pinipoint what went wrong.
-Remember also that none of the people helping you are paid to do so.
-Everyone gets respect here.